Phillip S. Ambrose Collection

 SCOPE & CONTENT:

-Philip (Phil) S. Ambrose was born in Mackay, Idaho in July 10, 1917.
-He attended Idaho State University for two and a half years before going to the School of Foreign Service at Georgetown University in Washington, D.C.
-He graduated from Georgetown University in 1941 and was recruited into the Marine Corps, where he attended Officer Candidate School.
-After his graduation from OCS, Phil spent four and a half years in the Marine Corps, taking part in three beach landings before being discharged in 1945.
+Phillip S. Ambrose (Phil) was born in Mackay, Idaho on July 10, 1917.
+Upon graduation from high school, Phil attended Idaho State University in Pocatello, Idaho.
+He then went to the School of Foreign Service at Georgetown University in Washington, D.C, graduating in 1941.
+He was recruited into the Marine Corps, where he spent four and a half years.
+In his words, "I was a Guadalcanal Marine."
+He took part in three beach landings and was discharged in 1945.